oskros/MF_run_counter/README.md

 # Diablo 2 MF run counter
-Supports: Windows 7 and Windows 10 (have not tested on any other OS)
+Supports Windows 7 and Windows 10 (have not tested on any other OS)

 1) To run on your computer, go to releases and download the .exe file from the latest release.
 2) Place the .exe file in your preferred folder